turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

         save_figs=True,
     )

-The subset is constructed by first giving the key, refering to the value where you want to filter, and then give the values that sets the subset.
+`subsets` is used to filter a subset of the original dataset.
+It is constructed as a list, where the first element is a string that specifies the parameter you want to use to filter the data.
+The subsequent elements are the values of the selected parameter that you want to include in your subset.

-This code would give the following figure:
+The example above would give the following figure:

 .. image:: ../images/design_speed_mass_flow_rate.png
     :scale: 15%